open-pack/openpack-dataset/docs/tutorials/load-imu-with-operation-labels.md

 ### Step.3 Combine Operation Labels with IMU DataFrame

-Combines the annotation label with the IMU data using unixtimestamp.
+Combines the annotation label with the IMU data using UNIX timestamps.
 First, create a new column `operation` in `df_imu` to store operation labels.
-The default value should be the ID for Null class (`8100`, Ref: [ANNOTATION.md](../ANNOTATION.md)).
+The default value should be the ID for the Null class (`8100`, Ref: [ANNOTATION.md](../ANNOTATION.md)).
-Extract records which obtained between the `unixtime_start` and `unixtime_end` of a label, and update the operation ids of the records.
+Extract records obtained between the `unixtime_start` and `unixtime_end` of a label, and update the operation IDs of the records.

 ```python
 NULL_CLASS_ID = 8100